Well Pump Buyer's Guide

 Shallow Well Pumps

-Shallow well pumps are found in applications of 25' or less.
-This style of well pump is not submersible and is placed outside the well in a well housing.
+Shallow well pumps are found in applications where the well is less than 25' deep and operate as above-ground well pumps.
+This style of pump is not submersible and is placed outside the well in a well housing.

 A feature you should look for is overload protection, which prevents motor burnout.
 The best shallow well pump systems are accompanied by a tank or a booster to increase PSI, which provides constant water pressure to your home.
 If pump size is a restriction due to your well housing, choose a pump with a booster as this will take up less space.